-5.1 SYSTEM ELEMENTS - RESPONSE TIMES
+5.1 SYSTEM ELEMENTS - NOTIFICATION AND RESPONSE TIMES

 - 5.1(A) Notification times for all responding emergency medical services personnel shall not exceed 2 minutes. - 5.1(B) All of Tillamook County lies within the Rural Response Time Zone as shown on the ASA Boundary & Response Time Zone Map.
 (Section 4.1).
-Response times for First Responders and ASA provider shall not exceed twenty (20) minutes of 90% of all EMS calls within this zone.
+Response times for First Responders and ASA providers shall not exceed twenty (20) minutes on 90% of all EMS calls within this zone.